When it comes to restructuring your business, there is a best-practice process you should follow.

 Be aware that any shortcut or procedural misstep could open you up to disputes or claims from disgruntled employees, which could cost you plenty of time and money to settle.

-Not having a genuine commercial reason
+1. Not having a genuine commercial reason

-It could be that the business is losing money and you need to cut costs to keep the ship afloat, or you want to refocus your efforts on a higher potential market, product, or activity.
+It could be that the business is losing money and you need to cut costs to keep it afloat, or you want to refocus your efforts on a higher potential market, product, or activity.
 Or you could have made a strategic decision to refocus the business and need to make changes in line with the new strategy.

 Learn more about the major change process.

-Basing a restructure on performance issues
+2. Basing a restructure on performance issues

 Don’t start a restructure because you have a team member who isn’t performing or is a bad fit for the business and you want them out.
 You need to manage poor performance or behaviour using the appropriate processes.